What is National Reconciliation Week?

 National Reconciliation Week (NRW) is a time for all Australians to learn about our shared histories, cultures, and achievements and to explore how each of us can contribute to reconciliation.
 It is a great time to reflect on the achievements so far and what must still be done to achieve reconciliation.

 NRW is held from 27 May to 3 June, the dates of two significant milestones in the reconciliation journey — the successful 1967 referendum and the High Court Mabo decision.
 Each year, the week has a different theme.
 The 2020 theme is Always Was, Always Will Be, recognising that First Nations people have occupied and cared for this continent for over 65,000 years.

-In the ACT, Reconciliation Day, in NRW, is a public holiday – June 1 this year.
+In the ACT, Reconciliation Day, in NRW, is a public holiday – May 30 in 2022.
 Community events and activities usually mark the occasion.

-With gatherings and events out of the question this year, your familiy could use the holiday to visit one of Canberra’s cultural or information sites.
+It's also a great time for your familiy to visit one of Canberra’s cultural or information sites.
 We’ve compiled some suggestions below.

 Make a visit

 The ACT region is rich with cultural sites (more than 3,500 Aboriginal heritage sites).
 The Ngunnawal people, as Traditional Custodians of the Canberra region, have a continuing sense of responsibility to preserve the spirit and stories of their ancestors throughout the landscape.
 Neighbouring nations including the Ngarigo, Wolgalu, Gundungurra, Yuin and Wiradjuri people, also gathered here for ceremony, marriage, trade, seasonal foods and lore.